 - Commentaries continue the discussion of published papers beyond the limits of immediate interactive discussion.
 They will usually refer to papers published in ACP, but may refer to papers published in other journals if satisfactory justification is given.
 They undergo the same process of peer review, publication and interactive discussion as research articles and other manuscripts, and they are equivalent to the peer-reviewed commentaries in traditional scientific journals.
 The manuscript title should start with "Comment on" or "Reply to".

 - Overview articles synthesize and summarize the findings and conclusions of the papers published in a special issue.
 The manuscript title must clearly reflect the relation to the special issue and start with "Overview:".

-- Corrigenda correct errors in preceding papers.
+- Corrigenda correct errors in preceding papers, whereby the authors should indicate the reasons for correction and explain the changes.
 The manuscript title reads as follows: Corrigendum to "TITLE" published in JOURNAL, VOLUME, PAGES, YEAR.
-Please note that corrigenda are only possible for final revised journal papers and not for the corresponding discussion paper.
+The publication of corrigenda is overseen by the executive editors, who may also involve the handling editor and reviewers of the original paper.
+Please note that corrigenda are only possible for final revised journal papers and not for the corresponding discussion papers.